 When it comes to driving in the snow, slow is best.
 That’s why we recommend keeping your vehicle in low gear (at low speeds).

 This is especially true for going up and down a hill.
-Low gears on hills helps you maintain a steady speed and prevents jerky gear changes, giving you more control.
-If your vehicle has D, 1 and 2 available gears, use 2 on snow and ice.
+Low gears on hills helps you maintain a steady speed and prevent jerky gear changes, giving you more control.

-Newer vehicles also include convenient snow traction modes and buttons to automatically put your vehicle in the proper gear.
-However, these snow functions are not a replacement for safe driving skills.
+However, be careful with these snow functions because they are not a replacement for safe driving skills.
 Reckless driving can make even a properly equipped vehicle (winter tires, AWD, etc.) unreliable on snow-blanketed roads.

 TIPS FOR DRIVING IN SNOW